 The current policy approves 14 CLEP exams for credit.
 Consult an academic advisor in your department of choice to verify that your CLEP credits will transfer to your degree before enrolling.

 While there is a policy that declares “most” CLEP exams will be accepted at the minimum ACE recommended scoring (50), there is not a detailed list available at this time providing specifics on which exams “most” includes.
 Students may consult an advisor for additional details.
 UND students must earn at least 30 credits from UND to be eligible for graduation.

-Ohio State has a fascinating CLEP policy that even offers different class credits for the same exam, depending on your score.
-Students seriously considering Ohio State should study the CLEP credit opportunities thoroughly to take best advantage of the possibilities.
+Ohio State has a fascinating CLEP policy that offers different class credits for the same exam, depending on your score.
+Students seriously considering Ohio State should study the CLEP credit opportunities thoroughly to take the best advantage of the possibilities.

 College credit is awarded for 20 CLEP exams, and the limit on credits applied to degrees is liberal as long as students meet the residency requirement and fulfill their class requirements for their degree path properly.

-While Penn State does boast a generous CLEP policy, there is a tuition increase for students transferring more than 59.1 cumulative credits.
+While Penn State boasts a generous CLEP policy, there is a tuition increase for students transferring more than 59.1 cumulative credits.
 If the credits you are transferring or have transferred to Penn State (including credits earned by exam, like CLEP) place you above 59.1 cumulative credits after the start of the semester, your tuition will increase, and you will be billed immediately.